 Is a GPS useful for hiking?

-Using a portable GPS for hiking means you can navigate easily, even when there’s poor visibility and a distinct lack of landmarks to plot and track your route.
 Whether you enjoy day hikes in the mountains or longer treks across the country, a wearable or handheld GPS system will make life simpler as well as more rewarding.

 What is the easiest GPS to use for hiking?

-What makes the best handheld GPS unit will vary from one hiker to another, so it really depends on your preferences, budget and the conditions you hike in.
 For some the top personal GPS tracker for hikers will be a wearable unit rather than a handheld one.
 Or you may, for example, want to look for a device with a large, clear screen that’s viewable even in bright sunlight.

 How do I choose a hiking GPS?

-So which handheld GPS is best for you?
-When picking a personal GPS for hiking, the list of features to look out for includes the screen size, the life of the battery, the compatibility and connectivity of the device and of course whether or not it has the functions you would find most useful.
+You may also want to consider features such as preloaded maps, wireless connectivity, the ability to track your progress and share your data, and of course whether or not it has the functions you would find most useful.
 Will it be easy to carry, help you find your way and keep you in touch with what’s going on?

 Is a Garmin GPS worth it?